Budgetary Units with Special Circumstances

 Foster Care - NA Budgetary Unit

 The NA budgetary unit has the option to include the foster care participant in their budgetary unit.
 This applies even when the foster care participant is related to the NA participant.
+When the foster care participant is included in the budgetary unit, foster care payments are countable.

 Homeless Budgetary Units